If you’d like to start a club that's different from those we already have and fosters recreation or culture on campus we’d like to hear from you!

 What is a constitution?
 A Constitution is a legally-binding document of fundamental principles to which an organisation is governed.
 It covers membership, officers, rules, responsibilities, meetings and the clubs purpose.
 It is important your constitution is kept updated and relevant.

-- Find an official minute taker who will keep an accurate record of the meeting including who attended and student ID numbers.
+- Allocate an official minute taker who will keep an accurate record of the meeting including who attended and student ID numbers.

 - Have the convener open the meeting.